Google Analytics Tracking Guide for Online Booking

 What’s tracked automatically (GA4)

-As soon as you enter your GA4 Measurement ID into Online Booking Settings, Meevo begins sending data into your GA4 property, with no code or setup needed.
+After you enter your GA4 Measurement ID into Online Booking Settings, Meevo begins sending data from the client-facing site into your GA4 property.
+You do not have to make any manual adjustments to tags or code!

 The following events are collected by Google Analytics 4 automatically when Enhanced Measurement is enabled in your GA4 property.